akilino/Music-Player/README.md

 # Music-Player
 Music Player - Android Project

+Universidade da Madeira - 2015/2016

-This Android project was made for the "Software Structures for User Interface" Course, at Universidade da Madeira.
+Project Assignment for the "Software Structures for User Interface" course

+This project was my first attempt at Mobile Development.
 Further explanation can be found at the .pdf file.